 Some women have the custom of lighting differently on Yom Tov when it is not Shabbat.
-They first recite the blessing and then light the candles.
+They first strike the match, recite the blessing and then light the candles.

 Tip!
 Once Yom Tov begins, one may not strike a match.
 Fire may be used on Yom Tov, but one may not create a new fire.
 Therefore, it is wise to leave a long-burning flame going (positioned safely) so that candles can be kindled on the second night.
 A small flame on a gas burner or a 24-hour candle will suffice for this purpose.

 On the second night, candle lighting time is later.
 One must wait for the end of the first holiday to light candles for the second day of Rosh Hashana.
 One should wait after sundown the normal amount of time which one waits in order to perform work after Yom Tov.